OpenFOSS/Standalone-Product/Product.md

  <a name="backlog-4"></a>
 ## Backlog Contribution #4 TRUNK-5391
 ### Description
-While the OpenMRS team was pair programming on another OpenMRS backlog issue, we realized that tests were failing because there was a method in the openmrs-core/api/src/main/java/org/openmrs/Obs.java called setValueBoolean(Boolean) that was setting only null and nothing else when a Boolean is passed in.
+While the OpenFOSS team was pair programming on another OpenMRS backlog issue, we realized that tests were failing because there was a method in the openmrs-core/api/src/main/java/org/openmrs/Obs.java called setValueBoolean(Boolean) that was setting only null and nothing else when a Boolean is passed in.
 The OpenMRS team added value by opening a bug report in the OpenMRS Bug tracking tool called Jira for the issue to be assessed.
 We also recommended various tests that could be used to identify the issue.

 ### Links